We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

-Did you know that a work party is still considered part of the ‘workplace’ for the purpose of workplace health and safety (WHS) obligations?
-Even if held at the local pub, a Christmas or end of year party is considered a workplace function.
+Did you know that a work party is part of the 'workplace' for workplace health and safety (WHS) obligations?
+Even if held at the local pub, a Christmas or end of year party is a workplace function.

-As a business owner, you're responsible for the safety of your employees at the party location.
+As a business owner, you are responsible for the safety of your employees at the party location.

 Here are 7 tips to help you and your employees celebrate safely: